Truxnell/voltaicforge/content/post/2016/2016-05-10-jekyll-responsive-images/index.md

 ```

-{% endraw %}
+{{< hint warning >}}

-**Warning:** Jekyll-picture-tag also hates spaces in picture filenames.
+Jekyll-picture-tag also hates spaces in picture filenames.
 Not that you should have spaces in filenames anyway, but that's another thing I stumbled on
-{: .notice--warning}
+{{< /hint >}}

-I now have images that (should) be responsive for mobile and desktop, and I don't have to do the resizing myself!
+I now have images that (should) be responsive for mobile and desktop, and I don't have to do the resizing myself.

 [jekyll-responsive-images]: https://github.com/wildlyinaccurate/jekyll-responsive-image
 [jekyll-picture-tags]: https://github.com/robwierzbowski/jekyll-picture-tag